fastify/fastify/docs/Reference/Middleware.md

 where your middleware should run by using `register` as explained in the [plugins guide](../Guides/Plugins-Guide.md).

-Fastify middleware do not expose the `send` method or other methods specific to the Fastify [Reply](./Reply.md#reply) instance.
+Fastify middleware does not expose the `send` method or other methods specific to the Fastify [Reply](./Reply.md#reply) instance.
 This is because Fastify wraps the incoming `req` and `res` Node instances using the [Request](./Request.md#request) and [Reply](./Reply.md#reply) objects